Muttler (3294m) from Samnaun

 There are plenty of hotels where you can stay in the village of Samnaun.
-Samnaun is a well-know winter sport village and therefore holds a lot of hotels.
+Samnaun is a well-known winter sports village and is therefore home to a lot of hotels.

-A camping in the area is called: camping chapella, for more info about this camping check:Camping Chapella
+A campsite in the area is called: camping Chapella, for more info about this camping check:Camping Chapella

 To get the latest updates on the weather forecast for the Samnaun area, check: Weather Samnaun